SatoriCyber/universal-data-permissions-scanner/docs/datastores/bigquery.md

 4. Use the ADD PERMISSIONS dialog to add the permissions specified above
 5. Click CREATE to create the role

-Now you can assign to the role to the user or service account that will be used to run authz-analyzer.
+Now you can assign to the role to the user or service account that will be used to run universal-data-permissions-scanner.

 ## Scanning Google BigQuery
 By default, auth-analyzer will use the default application credentials provided by the `gcloud` command line interface.
 To refresh your credentials, run the following command: